Santa Strawberries are one of the cutest holiday treats you can make. And they’re just as easy as they are festive.

 I used store-bought decorating icing that came in a little piping bag premade.
 This was easy to manage in order to dollop it on.

 Basically, you want whatever you are using to have a fine tip that you can dollop the filling onto the Santa strawberries with ease.
+Pipe or spoon your vegan whipped cream between strawberry halves to form Santa’s body and hat.

 Once you have stuffed the base, you will put the hat on top and then you will put a tiny dollop of icing on top of the hat.